 The department has two program sites: Little Rock and Fayetteville (Northwest Campus).
 Successful completion of the Associate of Science degree program requirements qualifies the student to apply for the national certification examination.
 Successful completion of the program does not itself insure certification.
-The program's mission, goals, and competencies/learning outcomes can be found on the department website.
+The program's mission, goals, and competencies/ learning outcomes can be found on the department website.

-Associate of Science Degree: The Associate of Science Degree program is a full-time, day program with a cohort of 33 students beginning each fall semester with 23 students in Little Rock and 10 students in Fayetteville.
+Associate of Science Degree: The Associate of Science Degree program is a full-time, day program with a cohort of 30-34 students beginning each fall semester in Little Rock and Fayetteville.
 It consists of four fall/spring semesters with one intervening summer session.
 The program consists of 35 credits of prerequisite course work and 60 credits in the RIS curriculum for a total of 95 credits.